SATs Results and Attendance

-In 2017 there was 100% of children eligible to be included in the progress measure for both reading and maths.
-96% of children were eligible to be included in the progress measure for writing
+In 2018-19 there was 100% of children eligible to be included in the progress measure for reading, writing and maths.

 At the end of Key Stage 2 children are expected to get a scaled score of 100 in each area.

 The average score of pupils in their end of Key Stage 2 tests are as follows:

 Maths - 103

 Writing: Pupils achieving expected standard - 79%, Pupils achieving a greater depth - 14%

 Reading: Pupils achieving expected standard - 86%, Pupils achieving a higher standard - 36%

 Maths: Pupils achieving expected standard - 75%, Pupils achieving a higher standard - 11%

 SPAG: Pupils achieving expected standard - 79%, Pupils achieving a higher standard - 29%

 7% of pupils achieved a higher than expected standard in all 3 areas; reading, writing and maths